 Electronic Monitoring Program

-To achieve our goals, The Kern County Sheriff’s Office is currently partnering with six Community Based Sober Living Environment Homes, Non-Profit groups and other Government Organizations such as Probation Department, Health Department, Educational organizations and Mental Health.
+To achieve our goals, The Kern County Sheriff’s Office is currently partnering with six Community Based Sober Living Environment Homes, Non-Profit groups and other Government Organizations such as Probation Department, Health Department, Employer’s Training Resource, Educational organizations and Mental Health.
 The Kern County Sheriff’s Office is working together with the above organizations with a common goal to help the participants sign up for Health Care, Job Resources Centers and provide the support needed for incarcerated individuals to succeed in society.
 These partnerships are designed to make Kern County a safer community for all its residents and visitors to enjoy.
 If you have an organization that would like to join our partnership, please contact us at the below information.

 The EMP staff uses various forms of information while screening inmates for EMP.
 This information may include, but is not limited to the following: